 Visits play an essential role in our work and take place on a regular basis.
-These vary from a place in the locality, for instance the canal, trips to museums and a residential trip each year for pupils in key stage two.
+These vary from a place in the locality, for instance the canal, trips to museums and a residential trip for our Key Stage 2 children.

 In other curriculum year groups, the class teacher assesses each child’s development in speaking and listening, reading and writing, mathematics and science.
 Parents are informed of how well their child is doing at the parent teacher consultation evenings and through their child’s annual school report.